i-like-chip/i-like-chip.github.io/posts/Day-9-Spinning-More-Space.md

 #### Spinning an HDRI

-My previous attempts to create the feeling of moving through space were not ideal, so I had the idea to rotate an HDRI through 360°.
-This would eliminate the spinning feeling with the previous videos, as the HDRI is a large sphere with the camera at the centre, the video will mostly 'come in' on one side of the viewport and 'go out' on the other.
-This should result in the feeling of looking out a window of a spaceship travelling in a straight line as the stars should slide past the window horizontlly.
+My previous attempts to create the feeling of moving through space were not ideal, so I had the idea to rotate an HDRI through 360°, which should eliminate the spinning feeling with the previous videos.
+The HDRI is a large spherical image with the camera at the centre of the sphere, so as it rotates, the stars will drift through the viewport horizontlly, like looking out a side window of a spaceship travelling in a straight line.

-The HDRI was a free one on BlenderKit, called 'Deep Dark Space with Stars' by EB Adventure Photoscans.
+The HDRI was a free one on BlenderKit called 'Deep Dark Space with Stars' by EB Adventure Photoscans.
 In the shading tab I used keyframes to automate the rotation in the mapping node.
 Starting at 0° and finishing at 360° at frame 14,400 (10minutes at 24fps).

 ![hdri](./images/day-9-spinning-the-hdri.PNG)